National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 ## Introduction {#sec-tools-intro}

-This chapter introduces tools in the N3C Enclave used to analyze data, view results, track project progress, and obtain shared data and code developed in the N3C community.
+This chapter introduces tools in the N3C Data Enclave used to analyze data, view results, track project progress, and obtain shared data and code developed in the N3C community.
 The focus is on accessing and using each tool, the skill level needed, as well as what types of analyses each tool is geared toward.
-It is expected that you know how data are organized in the N3C Enclave, including the OMOP data model, vocabulary, and concept sets (see @sec-understanding for details).
+It is expected that you know how data are organized in the Enclave, including the OMOP data model, vocabulary, and concept sets (see @sec-understanding for details).

 ![High-level overview of an N3C project.](images/tools/fig-tools-010-intro-to-tools.png){#fig-tools-010-intro-to-tools fig-alt="High-level overview of an N3C project"}

-Due to the complexities of analyzing large clinical datasets, such as that compiled in the N3C Enclave, it is common, and many times necessary, to work in multidisciplinary collaborative teams to answer a research question.  @fig-tools-010-intro-to-tools provides a high-level overview of the process behind forming a team and performing research using the N3C Enclave, along with the recommended field expertise needed during each phase.
+Due to the complexities of analyzing large clinical datasets, such as that compiled in the Enclave, it is common, and many times necessary, to work in multidisciplinary collaborative teams to answer a research question.  @fig-tools-010-intro-to-tools provides a high-level overview of the process behind forming a team and performing research using the Enclave, along with the recommended field expertise needed during each phase.
 It is important to note that while certain team members may take the lead at various stages, a project benefits if all team members are engaged to some degree at all phases.
 Managing these collaborative and multi-faceted projects requires good record keeping.
 The [N3C Protocol Pad](tools.md#sec-tools-apps-protocol) is designed specifically for N3C research and to aid teams in designing, implementing, reporting, and publishing their work in a Findable, Accessible, Interoperable, and Reusable (FAIR) manner [@wilkinson_2016] (see also <https://www.go-fair.org/fair-principles/>).